dev-cetera/df_log/ARTICLE.md

 [![banner](https://github.com/dev-cetera/df_log/blob/main/doc/assets/banner.png?raw=true)](https://github.com/dev-cetera)

-An honest, beginner-friendly look at df_log - a package that aims to make your console debugging, analytics, and crash reporting smarter, not just more complicated.

----

 If you're a Flutter developer, your journey started with `print()`.
 It's our oldest friend for debugging.
 We sprinkle it everywhere to check a variable, confirm a function was called, or see if a widget rebuilt.